-We’re delighted to announce our sponsorship of the Queen Elizabeth Foundation (QEF), a non-profit organisation which aims to provide life-changing services to people with disabilities, to help them experience a more independent, fulfilling and rewarding life.
+We’re proud to announce our sponsorship of the Queen Elizabeth Foundation (QEF), a non-profit organisation which aims to provide life-changing services to people with disabilities, to help them experience a more independent, fulfilling and rewarding life.

 Based in Surrey, England, QEF was established in 1935 as a training academy for the physically impaired, giving its pupils the opportunity to acquire valuable qualifications.
 Over 80 years, it has evolved from a college to a national charity, working with over 5,000 children and adults every year to help those with disabilities fulfil their potential.
 From teaching new skills to encourage independence, to improving independence through increased mobility and rehabilitation after a brain injury, QEF is determined to help people with disabilities live their lives to the fullest!